bradcypert/kotlin-styleguide/README.md

 class Foo() {} // bad
 ```

-It is common to use suffix a class with a design pattern.
+It is common to suffix a class with a design pattern.
 If this helps create readability, it is recommended.
 Attempt to stick with existing (or team agreed upon) design patterns.

 ```kotlin
 class UserRepository() {} // good